Dr. Michael W. Best

 Other than psychology, Talia enjoys hiking, animals, drinking coffee and doing crosswords!
 She is passionate about supporting others and always welcomes questions and/or chats!

-Shreya is a first year MA student in the Clinical Psychology program.
+Shreya is a doctoral student in the Clinical Psychology program.
 She completed a BSc in Mental Health Studies at the University of Toronto.

 Broadly, her research interests include exploring the relationship between symptom dimensions and functional/neurocognitive recovery in those with schizophrenia-spectrum disorders, as well as identifying processes in evidence-based therapies for SSDs, such as cognitive-behavioral therapy and cognitive remediation therapy, that support this recovery.